 Adani Gas shares fall nearly 4 pc as Q1 profit drops

 Shares of Adani Gas on Thursday declined nearly 4 per cent after the company reported 42 per cent drop in June quarter net profit.
-The company's stock declined 3.81 per cent to Rs 152.50 on the BSE.
+The company's stock closed 3.63 per cent lower at Rs 152.80 on the BSE after declining 3.81 per cent to Rs 152.50 during the day.

+On the NSE, it fell 3.53 per cent to close at Rs 152.90.
+In traded volume terms, 2.16 lakh shares were traded at the BSE and 14.99 lakh units on the NSE during the day.

 - READ MORE ON: